M9K607 International Relations (Middle East) MA Postgraduate Taught 2019

 SGIA conducts weekly seminars and organises lectures and conferences which all postgraduate students can attend.
 These events provide opportunities to engage with, and debate, the most important issues in current political and international studies.

-Towards the end of the programme you can contact the Careers Office of the University to get advice on available job prospects and get assistance on applying for these.
+Towards the end of the programme you can contact the Careers and Enterprise Office of the University to get advice on available job prospects and get assistance on applying for these.

 Subject requirements, level and grade